 In homeschooling, the whole foundation shifts to allow the child to learn at a rate, per subject, with which they are comfortable.
 For instance, my own daughter loved science and geography so much that she would gleefully collect college textbooks on the subject from local thrift stores and yard sales and read them in her free time.
 She was far ahead of her peers in that and several other subjects.
 At the same time, she struggled immensely with math and it took us nearly two years to find an approach that allowed her to flourish.
 During those two years, she fell behind, but in that one year when math “clicked,” she made huge strides and caught up well ahead of schedule.

 Some families still prefer a bit of support, and that’s where our seven regional Great Homeschool Conventions can come into play for you and your family.
-We host speakers, vendors, workshops, and so much more that you’re sure to feel empowered after attending!
+Whether you are first-time homeschoolers or seasoned veterans, we host speakers, vendors, workshops, and so much more that you’re sure to feel empowered after attending!

 Since these are regional gatherings, people come from all over the United States to their closest convention.
 We know that traveling great distances aren’t always easy.
 To make it easier for you, we’re proud to offer hotel discounts, military family discounts, and free admission for active clergy.